Compound Interest

 Compounding periods are the intervals at which interest is applied to the balance and the length of these periods can also change the outcome:

-• Savings accounts commonly compound daily.
+- Savings accounts commonly compound daily

-• Loans often compound monthly although this can vary between providers.
+- Loans often compound monthly although this can vary between providers

+The effective APR can be significantly higher than the stated rate due to daily compounding, making minimum payments extremely costly.
 Many accounts compound daily (interest calculated daily) but credit monthly (added to your balance monthly).
 The more frequent the compounding, the faster your money grows.

 Calculating Compound Interest